juancarlospaco/nodejs/README.md

   just imports some types to be compatible with it, like `RegExp`, etc.
 - We do not deprecate stuff, even if NodeJS deprecate/remove it, it will keep working for Nim.
 - Stuff deprecated/demoved before year 2020 will not be supported.
+- Experimental or Unstable API on NodeJS are automatically implicitly considered Experimental here.
 - Package version == NodeJS version.